denza/profitbricks-sdk-net/README.md

 ## Reference

-This section provides details on all the available operations and the parameters they accept.
+This section provides details on all the available operations and the arguments they accept.
 Brief code snippets demonstrating usage are also included.

 ### Data Centers

-Virtual data centers (VDCs) are the foundation of the ProfitBricks platform.
+Virtual Data Centers (VDCs) are the foundation of the ProfitBricks platform.
 VDCs act as logical containers for all other objects you will be creating, e.g., servers.
 You can provision as many VDCs as you want.
 VDCs have their own private network and are logically segmented from each other to create isolation.

-Create an instace of the api class:
+Create an instance of the API class:

     DataCenterApi dcApi = new DataCenterApi(Configuration);

 #### List Data Centers

 This operation will list all currently provisioned VDCs that your account credentials provide access to.

-The optional `depth` parameter defines the level, one being the least and five being the most, of information returned with the response.
+The optional `depth` argument defines the level, one being the least and five being the most, of information returned with the response.

 ```
 var list = dcApi.FindAll(depth: 5);